teivah/100-go-mistakes/docs/pt-br.md

     Se você gostou do meu livro, talvez se interesse pelo meu novo projeto: [The Coder Cafe](https://thecoder.cafe?rd=100go.co/pt-br), uma newsletter diária para programadores.

     > Feeling overwhelmed by the endless stream of tech content?
-At The Coder Cafe, we serve one essential concept for coders daily.
+At The Coder Cafe, we serve one essential concept for coders.
 Written by a senior software engineer at Google, it's perfectly brewed for your morning coffee, helping you grow your skills deeply.

     <center><a href="https://thecoder.cafe?rd=100go.co/pt-br"><img src="../img/thecodercafe.png" alt="" style="width:480px;height:240px;"></a></center>